kataras/iris/plugin/routesinfo/README.md

 ## RoutesInfo plugin

-This plugin collects & stores all registed routes and gives information about them.
+This plugin collects & stores all registered  routes and gives information about them.

 #### The RouteInfo